laureemrt/RL_project/README.md

 pip install -r requirements.txt
 ```

-## Utilization

-DIRE COMMENT ON LANCE LE CODE

-## Architecture of the project

-This repository is composed of the following folders:
-- `resources`
-- `tools`

-This repository also contains the following files:
-- `main.py`
-- `requirements.txt`

-## MODIFICATIONS EFFECTUEES DANS LE CODE SOURCE
+### Modifications made in the `highway-env` library

+We modified a few things in the `highway-env` library, because of bugs which have not been resolved in the latest release of the library.

-In the file `racetrack_env.py` which can be found at the directory `venv\lib\site-packages\highway_env\envs\`, we modified the last function creating the vehicles by:
+First of all, in the file `racetrack_env.py` which can be found at the directory `venv\lib\site-packages\highway_env\envs\`, we modified the last function creating the vehicles by:

 ```python
   def _make_vehicles(self) -> None:
       """